 - Pine planks cut to your size for the side supports.

-- Two handles.
-Make sure there are screws with them that are long enough to reach through the thickness of the base and side supports combined.
+- Two handles and make sure there are screws with them that are long enough to reach through the thickness of the base and side supports combined.

 - Wood Glue